nadinezab/bank-marketing/README.md

 * **Data**

-The dataset can be found in the file *bank-additional-full.csv* in the Data folder, in this repository.
+The dataset can be found in the file `bank-additional-full.csv` in the Data folder, in this repository.
 It was originally from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

+* **Ressources**

+A collection of helper functions defined in the project and saved in `ressources.py` for future use.

 * **Blog Post**

-A [blog post](https://medium.com/@nadinezab/who-to-call-a-classification-project-with-a-twist-e2577482d176?sk=b7d2d3e48c422aeddc6b5c4796866a4a) was created as part of this project.
+A [blog post](https://towardsdatascience.com/who-to-call-a-classification-project-with-a-twist-e2577482d176?source=friends_link&sk=b7d2d3e48c422aeddc6b5c4796866a4a) on Medium was created as part of this project as published in Towards Data Science.

 ## Results and recommendations